 We did our research, read customer reviews, and compare features and prices from the top products in the market.
 So here are the best of the best affordable studio quality headphones you can not afford to miss.

 1.SONY MDR 7506

-SONY MDR 7506 is a studio standard headphone with thousands of nearly perfect reviews and also best seller at Amazon store.
-Since 1999 this pair has dominate the market of studio headphones.
+SONY MDR 7506 is a standard studio headphone with thousands of nearly perfect reviews and also a best-seller at Amazon store.
+Since 1999 this pair has dominated the market of studio headphones.
 There’s not a single music producer who hasn’t heard of them or used one.
-Their long history and countless reviews talk about their sharp audio, comfort and durability.
+Their long history and countless reviews talk about their sharp audio, comfort, and durability.

-There is a reason so many musicians have used this pair of headphones.
+There are many reasons why many musicians have used this pair of headphones.

-The small brother of MDR 7510, might have outdate looks but it’s a pro pair used by legends in music industry (Mick Jagger, Linkin Park, Paul Van Dyk and more).
-With a nice detailed sound quality and a flat frequency response this pair is good for any studio.
+The small brother of MDR 7510, might have outdated looks but it’s a pro pair used by legends in the music industry (Mick Jagger, Linkin Park, Paul Van Dyk and more).
+With excellent detailed sound quality and flat frequency response, this pair is suitable for any studio.

-conclusion: SONY MDR 7506 is a solid pair of headphones,exactly what you need if you just start music production and you have a limited budget.
-If you are not conviced yet visit Amazon.com store and you will be surprised of the amount of excellent reviews.
+Conclusion: Sony MDR 7506 is a solid pair of headphones, precisely what you need if you just start music production and you have a limited budget.
+If you are not convinced yet to visit Amazon.com store and you will be surprised at the number of excellent reviews.
 Consists a great headphone worth the first choice of the best studio headphones under $ 100.